Makunda/DeepLearningASL/README.md

 ## Licence
 <i> This project is initally based on the work of Waleed Abdulla.
 You can find his profile here : https://github.com/waleedka.
   Some parts of his work were modified and some bugs fixed.
-Many thanks to him for te quality of his work, and the clarity of his code.</i>
+Many thanks to him for the quality of his work, and the clarity of his code.</i>